 Regarded as one of the safest tourist destinations in the world, Germany receives a high number of tourists from all across the globe as well as from within the country.
 As per records, over 30% of the Germans love to vacation within their own country.
 Foreigners also love to visit the country as evident from the fact that in 2014, 33 million foreign tourists toured Germany.
 In 2012, international tourism generated a tourism revenue of over $38 billion USD.
 The tourism industry in Germany is estimated to contribute 4.5% towards the national GDP and 2 million employment opportunities are created here based on travel and tourism related job requirements.
 Cultural tourism is most popular in the country with Berlin, Munich, and Hamburg being the most visited cities here.
 Visitations to the country for educational and business purposes is also quite common.
 Several protected areas within Germany, such as the Saxon Switzerland National Park, the Western Pomerania Lagoon Area National Park, and the Jasmund National Park, also attract millions of tourists every year.

 Turkey, the 6th most visited country in the world is well known for its rich cultural heritage and ethnic diversity.
 The country is endowed with a large number of historical, cultural and archaeological sites and charming seaside resorts along the Mediterranean and Aegean coasts.
 In 2014, the country received 39.8 million international visitors.
 However, in 2015, the Turkish tourism industry suffered losses in the tourism sector due to a number of unfortunate incidences like attacks from the Islamic State (ISIS), the alleged shoot down of a Russian jet by Turkey, and the ensuing tension between the two countries.
-The capital of Turkey, Istanbul, is the most visited attraction in the country.
+The capital of Turkey is Ankara.

 For many, Italy is one of the dream destinations of their life.
 With 50 UNESCO World Heritage Sites, innumerable cultural artifacts, buildings, and archaeological sites from the Roman Empire and the Renaissance periods, along with the quaint Alpine villages and towns in the north of the country and fascinating Mediterranean coasts to the south, Italy is justifiably the 5th most visited country in the world.
 Some of its most visited cities include Rome, Venice, Florence, and Milan, each with their unique attractions, history, culture and cuisine.
 In 2014, 48.6 million tourists toured the country generating huge income for the country from the travel and tourism sector.